Our Team

 Laura is a Bachelor student of psychology at Humboldt University of Berlin.
 During her studies she took a great interest in General Psychology and hence decided to join the lab as a student assistant.

-Alexander Leonhardt (Leo)
+Alexander (Leo) Leonhardt (he/him)

 Doctoral Researcher